waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL NAVIGATION LESSON:** Route 2 is segmented.
 The Diglett's Cave exit at (13, 11) leads to a small, isolated northern section.
 Do not use Diglett's Cave as a shortcut to Viridian Forest.
 - **Lt.
 Surge's Raichu (Lv.
 29):** Knows Body Slam and Surf.
 - **Recurring Obstacles:** The tree at (16, 19) in Vermilion City respawns.
+- **Route 11 Gatehouse Split:** The gatehouse east of Route 11 is divided into two sections.
+The west entrance (from Route 11) leads to a small room with no access to the eastern section where a guard blocks the path.

 ## VI.
 Open Questions & Assumptions to Test
-- **EXP.
-All Mechanics:** The EXP distribution seems inconsistent. **Hypothesis:** Only specific Pokémon in the party get EXP. **Test:** Use the new `exp_tracker_agent` after the next battle to analyze distribution.
 - **Route 11 East Blockage:** I assume a Snorlax blocks the path east, but I haven't confirmed this visually.
 I need to explore eastward to identify the actual obstacle.
 - **Underground Path Item Hint:** A girl in the Route 6 gatehouse said people lose things in the N-S tunnel (ID 119). **Hypothesis:** There is a hidden item there. **Test:** Re-explore the Underground Path and search for hidden items.

-- **EXP.
-All Mechanics (Verified):** EXP is distributed to all Pokémon that participated in a battle, not just the one that lands the final blow.
-This was confirmed after the Gambler battle on Route 11.

-- **Route 11 Gatehouse Split:** The gatehouse east of Route 11 is divided into two sections.
-The west entrance (from Route 11) leads to a small room with no access to the eastern section where a guard blocks the path.